Casino Royale Hotel & Casino: Casino Royale (1992-present)

 Following its closure, the Nob Hill was remodeled by the Elardi family, who also owned the Frontier hotel-casino on the Strip.
 On January 1, 1992, the former Nob Hill was reopened by Tommy Elardi as the Casino Royale, featuring 10000 sqft of gaming space with 225 slot machines and 4 table games.
 Elardi, the general manager and co-owner of the Frontier, purchased the Nob Hill and adjacent hotel for $17 million.
 From 1993 to 1995, he renovated the property, expanding the casino to 19000 sqft and adding a parking garage.
 The casino, hotel, and Denny's were connected with a single facade, consisting of Victorian/European-style architecture, giving the appearance of various connected buildings.

 From its opening, the Casino Royale was subjected to picketing by members of the Culinary Workers Union because of its shared ownership with the Frontier, where workers had been on strike since September 1991.
 During 1994, the Elardis planned to build a space probe ride behind Casino Royale.
 However, the project was scrapped following opposition from the union, as well as nearby resorts, which said the ride would not fit in on the Strip.
 By 1995, Casino Royale had established a surveillance operation to monitor the picketers as well as its own employees, the latter through listening devices installed in parts of the casino.
 Picketing continued until 1998, when the strike was resolved by the Elardi family's sale of the Frontier.
 Casino Royale remains one of the few non-unionized casinos in Las Vegas.

 An Outback Steakhouse opened in 2003, becoming the first location inside a casino.

 In December 2012, the property was rebranded as part of the Best Western hotel chain.
 The hotel includes 152 rooms.

 In 2014, the Denny's at the north side of the building, which had been the restaurant chain's highest-volume location, was demolished and replaced with a two-story, $9-million addition, with a Walgreens drug store on the ground floor, and a new Denny's on the second floor.
-The project also added a White Castle burger restaurant, which opened with great fanfare as the chain's first location in the Western United States.
+The project also added a White Castle burger restaurant, the chain's first location in the Western United States.
+The chain announced the permanent closure of the outlet, along with its Henderson location, for March 30, 2026.

-In June 2023, a document has been made by the FAA to build a 699 ft tall building for the Casino Royale site and it was approved in August of that year.
+In August 2023, the FAA approved a 699-foot tall building for the Casino Royale site.

 Casino Royale is located at the center of the Strip, between the Venetian and Harrah's resorts.
-It is popular for its cheap amenities, including $3 Beers.